 - Under the Sea~Journey of the Little Mermaid

-The most in-demand characters include the Seven Dwarfs, who have taken up camp in Storybook Circus (along with Minnie, Daisy, Donald, Scrooge McDuck and Santa Goofy).
-Jack Skellington, dressed in his Sandy Claws suit, is in the gazebo near the bridge between Cinderella Castle and Liberty Square.
+The most in-demand characters include the Seven Dwarfs, who last year took up camp in Storybook Circus (along with Minnie, Daisy, Donald, Scrooge McDuck and Santa Goofy).
+Jack Skellington, dressed in his Sandy Claws suit, was in the gazebo near the bridge between Cinderella Castle and Liberty Square.
 Snow White and Aurora, along with their princes, are meeting up behind Cinderella Castle near the Seven Dwarfs Mine Train.
-Santa Claus is up near City Hall on Main Street.
+Santa Claus was up near City Hall on Main Street.
 Do note that most of the characters don’t come out to their special locations until the party officially starts, but you can (and should) get in line early for the most in-demand characters.

 Mickey’s Once Upon A Christmastime Parade